 Chief Commander Ebenezer Obey "Juju Jubilation" (EMI-Hemisphere, 1998)

 A nice sampling of mellow, multi-textured music from bandleader Ebenezer Obey who, next to King Sunny Ade, was probably the best-known Nigerian juju artist.
 This disc includes three super-long jams (18+ minutes each) as well as two shorter, six-minute-long tracks.
-The tone is generally very mellow and relaxed, with gorgeous picked and slide guitars, and nonstop commentary by the Yoruban "talking" drums that Obey brought into the NIgerian pop mainstream.
+The tone is generally very mellow and relaxed, with gorgeous picked and slide guitars, and nonstop commentary by the Yoruban "talking" drums that Obey brought into the Nigerian pop mainstream.
 Lovely vocals, sweet vibes.
 A winner.

 A nice reissue of some raw, raucous Afrobeat from the 1960s and '70s.
 Nigerian bandleader Victor Olaiya had an obvious allegiance to American funk pioneer James Brown, and often breaks into pen emulation of Brown's famed "The One" beat, alternating this with giddy highlife and proto-juju riffs, sometimes all in the same song.
 These performances are more rough-hewn than some of Olaiya's contemporaries, but this gives a good sense of the DIY-ish of the old regional African pop scene.
 Definitely worth checking out if you're digging deep into the roots of Afrobeat and African funk.

-Babatunde Olatunji "Drums Of Passion" (Columbia, 1959)
+Babatunde Olatunji "Drums Of Passion" (Columbia Records, 1959) (LP)

 Listened back to from the vantage point of a world exposed to several glorious decades of "world music," this stark set of percussion-based songs by Nigerian expatriate Babatunde Olatunji may seem a bit plain and untextured.
 Still, the fact that it's sold over five million copies since it first came out in 1960 shows that there was a hunger among the American record buying public for something new, and more importantly, something authentic.
-By the time Olatunji's album came out, the jazz world had already spent over a decade searching for one "new sound" or another to inject into the mix: mambo-inspired Latin riffs swept through the bebop scene in the late '40s, grandiose composers such as Stan Kenton and Duke Ellington had pawed through the cutures of Cuba, Spain, Asia and Brazil, looking for new melodies and modes to work with.
+By the time Olatunji's album came out, the jazz world had already spent over a decade searching for one "new sound" or another to inject into the mix: mambo-inspired Latin riffs swept through the bebop scene in the late '40s, grandiose composers such as Stan Kenton and Duke Ellington had pawed through the cultures of Cuba, Spain, Asia and Brazil, looking for new melodies and modes to work with.
 But, as they say, there's nothing like the real thing.
 Olantuji's primally arranged drumming, with its brusque muscularity and vibrant call-and-response chants, certainly delivered the goods on that front.
 The album's euphoric new liner notes place this release, a bit preposterously, at the center of all "world music-y" changes in jazz, rock and pop (even ahistorically claiming its seminal influence on Brazilian batucada)...
 The triumphalist tone of the author can be taken with a grain of salt, but this album certainly marks a major landmark in the history of global musical culture...
-And fans of African drumming will certainly be dazzled to hear the brightly remastered version of the newly-expanded CD version.
+And fans of African drumming will certainly be dazzled to hear the brightly remastered sound of the newly-expanded digital-era editions.
 Definitely worth checking out!

 Babatunde Olatunji "Drums Of Passion (Legacy Edition)" (Sony-BMG Legacy, 2009)